Nevada is in the midst of a “statewide pause” due to a surge in COVID-19 cases. Requirements through at least Jan. 15 include:

 Restaurants and Bars

 Many of Las Vegas’ hot spots have reopened for dining, including The Mayfair Supper Club at Bellagio and CATCH at ARIA Resort & Casino.
-They're all operating at half capacity and many offer touchless to-go service and/or digital menus for ordering.
-Tables are spaced out to allow for social distancing, and guests are asked to wear masks while walking to and from tables.
+They’re all operating at 25 percent capacity, and reservations are required (no walk-ins).
+Only four people are allowed per table, and tables are spaced out to allow for social distancing.
+Many offer touchless to-go service and/or digital menus for ordering.
+Guests are asked to wear masks while walking to and from tables.

-While some restaurants that closed in March will never reopen, new ones are popping up despite the pandemic: Elio began serving Mexican cuisine at Wynn this summer, and Din Tai Fung, the Los Angeles-based dumpling and noodle hot spot, has just opened its first Las Vegas location at ARIA.
+While some restaurants that closed in March are likely to never reopen, new ones are popping up despite the pandemic: Elio began serving Mexican cuisine at Wynn this summer, and Din Tai Fung, the Los Angeles-based dumpling and noodle hot spot, has just opened its first Las Vegas location at Aria.

-That staple of Las Vegas dining, buffets remain closed.
-The Wynn Buffet had reopened as a redesigned all-you-can eat experience with servers, but closed Sept.
-7 due to lack of demand.
+Buffets, that staple of Las Vegas dining, remain closed.
+The Wynn Buffet had reopened as a redesigned all-you-can eat experience with servers, but closed in September due to lack of demand.
 Caesars Palace recently delayed the reopening of its usually popular Bacchanal Buffet.

 Entertainment and Activities